esantus/evalution2/README.md

 The dataset is an SQLite database (also available in MySQL format) that contains information about the semantic relations.
 Some useful tables are described below.

-*allwordsenses* - maps word id to their synsets
+*allwordsenses* - maps word id to their synsets.
+Words with the same sense are synonyms.
+Words with the same word_id are homographs.

 * word_id
 * language_id